Descanonge/neba/docs/source/configuration/extending.rst

 **************************

-Below are listed expected ways to customize the configuration side package of this, as well as existing ideas to develop further this library.
+Below are listed expected ways to customize the configuration side package of Neba, as well as existing ideas to develop further this library.
 In any case, feel free to reach out if you feel some features are missing, not working as you would expect them to, or if you have trouble extending it yourself.